Tinram/MySQL/mysqltrxmon/README.md

 ## Purpose

-Monitor and log transactions on a MySQL server.
+Monitor and log long-running transactions on a MySQL server.

 ## Requirements

 + Linux or Mac machine.
 + User privileges granted to access the *performance_schema* of the server.
-+ For Aurora instances, make sure the host is a read-write endpoint to provide full stats (not a read-only).
++ For Aurora instances, ensure the host is a read-write endpoint to provide full stats (not a read-only).

 ## Usage